PoonLab/courses/GradPythonCourse/TabularData2.md

   * strings, lists and tuples
   * compiling a list of unique entries
 * Control flow - if-else, break and continue
-* Writing output with formatted strings
+* Composing and debugging scripts

 ## Example: NCBI ClinVar